feature-hub/feature-hub/README.md

 technology.

 **This software is in active development and is subject to potentially breaking changes.
 We are not yet using this software in production.
-Our planned milestones can be viewed [here](https://github.com/sinnerschrader/feature-hub/milestones).**
+Our currently planned milestones can be viewed [here](https://github.com/sinnerschrader/feature-hub/milestones).**